opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

 15. Then, move the tool head with the Jog buttons until the fiducial is centered in the reticle.
   {{< container-image path="images/Manually-jog-to-fiducial.png" alt="Use the Jog buttons to position the camera directly above the fiducial" >}}

 16. Read the relative XY position you've moved your tool head, and add those values to the board's X and Y positions.
-Note: do NOT change the position of the fiducial itself in the lower-right pane list.
-That will throw off the rest of your placements.
-We only want to adjust the location of the board itself, not the components relative to each other.
+Do **not** change the position of the fiducial itself in the lower-right pane list as that will throw off the rest of the placements.
+Only adjust the location of the board itself, not the components relative to each other.
   {{< container-image path="images/Apply-dro-offsets.png" alt="Get the reading on the digital readout and apply it to the board position" >}}

 17. In the lower-right panel, select the other fiducial points in turn, and check their location with the "position camera" icon button.